VulcanJS/vulcan-docs/source/fragments.md

 `);
 ```

-Note that in “regular” Apollo code, you need to include any sub-fragment used by a fragment [as tagged template literal](http://dev.apollodata.com/react/fragments.html#reusing-fragments), but Nova takes care of this for you (provided you've previously registered any sub-fragment using `registerFragment`).
+Note that in “regular” Apollo code, you need to include any sub-fragment used by a fragment [as tagged template literal](http://dev.apollodata.com/react/fragments.html#reusing-fragments), but Vulcan takes care of this for you (provided you've previously registered any sub-fragment using `registerFragment`).

 ### Extending Fragments